rl-starbound/rl_betterenvirohazards/README.md

 ## Collaboration

-If you have any questions, bug reports, or ideas for improvement, please contact me via [Chucklefish Forums](https://community.playstarbound.com/members/rl-starbound.885402/), [Github](https://github.com/rl-starbound), or [Reddit](https://www.reddit.com/user/rl-starbound/), or [Discord](rl.steam).
+If you have any questions, bug reports, or ideas for improvement, please contact me via [Chucklefish Forums](https://community.playstarbound.com/members/rl-starbound.885402/), [Github](https://github.com/rl-starbound), [Reddit](https://www.reddit.com/user/rl-starbound/), or Discord (rl.steam).
 Also please let me know if you plan to republish this mod elsewhere, so we can maintain open lines of communication to ensure timely updates.

 ## License

 Permission to include this mod or parts thereof in derived works, to distribute copies of this mod verbatim, or to distribute modified copies of this mod, is granted unconditionally to Chucklefish LTD. Such permissions are also granted to other parties automatically, provided the following conditions are met:
 * Credit is given to the author(s) specified in this mod's `_metadata` file;
-* A link is provided to **TBD** in the accompanying files or documentation of any derived work;
+* A link is provided to the [Chucklefish Forum page](https://community.playstarbound.com/resources/better-environment-hazards.6363/) or the [source repository](https://github.com/rl-starbound/rl_betterenvirohazards) in the accompanying files or documentation of any derived work;
-* The name "rl_betterenvirohazards" is not used as the metadata name of any derived mod without explicit consent of the author(s); however, the name may be used in verbatim distribution of this mod.
+* The names "Better Environment Hazards" and "rl_betterenvirohazards" are not used as the metadata friendlyName and name, respectively, of any derived mod without explicit consent of the author(s); however, the name may be used in verbatim distribution of this mod.
 For the purposes of this clause, minimal changes to metadata files to allow distribution on Steam shall be considered a verbatim distribution so long as authorship attribution remains.